Before you begin

 - If you're using an AirPort or Time Capsule, check for firmware updates.
 If you're using a different router, contact the manufacturer for help.

-Check ports and firewall settings
+Check settings for ports and firewalls

-To check your firewall settings on a Mac, go to System Preferences > Security & Privacy and select Firewall.
-If your firewall is set to block all incoming connections or allow only essential services, click Firewall Options and edit your settings.
+- If you're using a Mac, go to System Preferences > Security & Privacy and select Firewall.
+If your firewall is blocking all incoming connections or allowing only essential services, click Firewall Options and edit your settings.